 Who Gets the Test?

 All women get urine tests during pregnancy.
-You might get the test on every doctor's visit.
+You might get the test during each doctor's visit.
 Urine tests are a standard way of checking on your health.

 What the Test Does

-Urine tests check levels of protein, glucose, bacteria, and blood.
+Urine tests check levels of protein, glucose, and blood as well as identify signs of infection.
 Unusual urine tests can be a sign of problems, such as diabetes, preeclampsia (high blood pressure), or kidney and bladder infection.
 All of these conditions are treatable.
 Urine tests won't tell you anything specific about your baby's health.

 How the Test Is Done